Vesna Vulović: Fame

 In the early 1990s, Vulović and her husband divorced.
 (Note: According to Večernji list, the couple divorced in the mid-1980s.
 In 2002, Vulović told Aviation Security Magazine that she and her husband divorced "ten years ago".)
 She attributed the divorce to her chain smoking, which her husband disapproved of.
 Around the same time, (Note: Some sources suggest that Vulović's employment was terminated in 1990.
 According to Večernji list, JAT terminated her employment in 1991.)
-Vulović was fired from JAT for speaking out against Serbian statesman Slobodan Milošević and taking part in anti-government protests.
+Vulović is reported to have been fired from JAT, or, by her own account, had her salary reduced, was moved to a worse position and sent into retirement with a poor pension, for speaking out against Serbian statesman Slobodan Milošević and taking part in anti-government protests.
 She avoided arrest because the government was concerned about the negative publicity that her imprisonment would bring.
 In response to her activism, pro-Milošević tabloids launched a smear campaign against her, claiming that Flight 367 had been shot down by a Czechoslovak surface-to-air missile and that she had fallen from a lesser height than previously believed.
 Vulović continued taking part in anti-government demonstrations throughout the 1990s.
 When Milošević and his Socialist Party of Serbia were ousted in the Bulldozer Revolution of October 2000, Vulović was among several celebrities who took to the balcony of Belgrade's city hall to make victory addresses.
 She later campaigned on behalf of the Democratic Party and advocated for Serbia's entry into the European Union, which she believed would bring economic prosperity.